Admin-7/Mr-Robot-techniques/Security-training:-Organizers-and-Journalists-versus-Random-Assholes.md

 1. [[Security training: Individuals versus Random Assholes]]

-## Data management
+## Practices

 * Use a [WHOIS privacy ("Domain privacy")](https://en.wikipedia.org/wiki/Domain_privacy) service (or, if you're okay taking the small risk, provide inaccurate WHOIS information)

-## Security hygiene and habits

 * 2FA (on your own accounts and, if you're running a group blog, on your blog site, etc.)

-## Helpful tools

-* Use Signal to share phone-size files with other Signal users.
+* Use [Signal](https://whispersystems.org/) to share phone-size files with other Signal users.
 For larger caches, [use OnionShare/TorBrowser](https://github.com/AnarchoTechNYC/meta/blob/master/train-the-trainers/mr-robots-netflix-n-hack/week-1/secretly-sharing-files-with-onionshare-and-tor-browser/README.md) or share.RiseUp.net or [Magic Wormhole](https://github.com/warner/magic-wormhole) to share files rather than public Dropbox/Google Docs, etc.